guitarforlife/LMstudio-Ollama-VSCode-Shim/README.md

 More details on the implementation can be seen at [DETAIL.md](DETAIL.md).

-*Note - as this is an Ollama server compatible API, so this can also be used for other clients and tools, like [Open-WebUI](https://openwebui.com).*
+*Note - as this is an Ollama server compatible API, this can also be used for other clients and tools, like [Open-WebUI](https://openwebui.com).*

 ## Why?